Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

     You need administrator rights to run this command.

-3. Browse to the location of your Alfresco Content Services installation:
+3. Browse to the location of your Content Services installation:

     For example, `http://<your-host>:8080/alfresco`.